lf1-io/padl/docs/gettingstarted.md

 ## Project Structure

-PADL's chief abstraction is `padl.transforms.Transform`.
-This is an abstraction which includes all elements of a typical deep learning workflow in **PyTorch**:
+PADL's chief abstractions are `padl.transforms.Transform` and `padl.transforms.Pipeline`.
+These are abstractions which include all elements of a typical deep learning workflow in **PyTorch**:

 - pre-processing
 - data-loading